Dennis H. Holtschneider

-Dennis Henry Holtschneider (born January 14, 1962) is president of the Association of Catholic Colleges and Universities.
+Dennis Henry Holtschneider (born January 14, 1962) most recently served as president of the Association of Catholic Colleges and Universities with his term ending June 30, 2024.

 Previously, he was the executive vice president and chief operations officer for Ascension Health, serving from July 2017 through June 2019.
 Prior to this, he served as president of DePaul University in Chicago, United States, serving from July 2004 through June 2017.

 Early life

 A native of Detroit, Michigan, he is a 1985 graduate of Niagara University with a bachelor's degree in mathematics.
 He is a member of the Congregation of the Mission, an order of Catholic priests founded by St. Vincent de Paul and commonly referred to as Vincentians.
 He received a doctorate in higher education administration from Harvard University in 1997.

 Career

-Holtschneider served as executive vice president and chief operating officer of Niagara University from 2000-04.
+Holtschneider served as executive vice president and chief operating officer of Niagara University from 2000 to 2004.
 He taught and served in several academic administrative roles at St. John's University between 1996 and 1999.

 Holtschneider was the director and rector of Vincentian College Seminary in Ozone Park, New York, from 1989 to 1992.
 Since 2008, he has been a faculty member in the Harvard Graduate School of Education, teaching seminars and institutes on strategy, governance and management development, among others.
-He taught summer institutes on strategic planning at the Villanova University Center for the Study of Church Management from 2006-10.
+He taught summer institutes on strategic planning at the Villanova University Center for the Study of Church Management from 2006 to 2010.
 He served also as clinical associate professor of higher education in the Graduate School of Education at the University at Buffalo.

+In 2004, he was named president of DePaul University, where he served until 2017.
+He is currently president of the Association of Catholic Colleges and Universities, based in Washington, D.C.